 Please note: you are only eligible to be approved to take one language course at a time.
 If I wish to apply for approval to take another course, you must complete the first course and submit the survey in order to be eligible to apply for another course.
 If you apply for approval to take another course before you have completed the first course and/or submitted the survey, your application will be denied.

 The decision to approve or deny an application is made at the sole discretion of MLS and is based upon the criteria set forth in these Conditions for the Language Learning Grant.

 Once your Language Learning Grant Application has been approved, you are eligible to receive reimbursement up to $500 per language course from MLS.
 MLS only provides reimbursement, it does not provide monetary advances.
 You are required to pay for the course and then request reimbursement.

 To request reimbursement, you must send the following information and documents to Sarah Donnelly (MLS’s Event & Project Manager), at email@example.com:

 You may submit for reimbursement as soon as your application has been approved.
+You do not need to wait until the end of your course to request reimbursement.
 We will process your reimbursement request upon receipt of the above information and documents.